-The average cost of home insurance is $683 in North Carolina, based on an average home value of $155,500.
+The average cost of home insurance in North Carolina is $683/yr ($57/mo), based on an average home value of $155,500.
 To get the best home insurance coverage at the lowest price, you should become familiar with the main parts of a homeowners policy, and the possible perils faced by your home.

 This is the living portion of the home you are insuring.
 The dwelling includes the main structure of the home and any additional structures which have been built into the home in a way that they cannot be removed without causing damage to the dwelling.

 Other structures are any artificial constructions on the insured property which are not connected to the primary dwelling.
 An additional bedroom built into the home is part of the dwelling but a grandmother’s apartment build onto the property in a different place is an “other” structure.

 Personal property includes any of your possessions.
 Jewelry is a common example, but your personal property also includes your linens and clothing, appliances and electronics and even your outdoor recreational and lawn equipment.
 Personal property makes up a significant portion of your home and a home inventory is the only way to really get it into perspective.
 The best home inventory uses a video recording, where you move from room to room (or structure to structure) and itemize each and everything in the room that you own.